What You Should Know About Depression Loneliness

 Are You Feeling Lonely Or Depressed?

 Loneliness is the condition and state of being lonely, especially when this results in feelings of self-disgust or sadness.
-Loneliness is often an unpleasant emotional response that stems from perceived feelings of isolation and abandonment.
+Loneliness is often an unpleasant emotional response that stems from perceived feelings of social isolation and abandonment.
 When you’re feeling isolated or lonely, you may crave a sense of belonging, the lack of which can lead to depression.

 Causes Of Loneliness